At the Bristol Back Pain Clinic, our chiropractors and osteopaths are experts in assessing, diagnosing and treating back pain.

 Treatment for back pain

 Pain that has been going on for 3 or more months is termed chronic and it becomes more difficult to resolve the longer you leave it.
-Early treatment of back pain will help you get better faster and NICE (GP guidelines) recommend a course of manual therapy including spinal manipulation, mobilisation or soft tissue techniques such as massage for non-specific lower back pain and sciatica.
+Early treatment of back pain will help you get better faster and NICE (GP guidelines) recommend a course of manual therapy including spinal manipulation, mobilisation or soft tissue techniques such as massage as part of a treatment package to manage lower back pain and sciatica.